openml/automlbenchmark/docs/HOWTO.md

 #### File datasets

-It is also possible to benchmark your own datasets, as soon as they follow some requirements:
+It is also possible to benchmark using your own datasets stored locally or on the web.

+##### Classification and regression

+For classification and regression tasks, the datasets must satisfy the following requirements:
 - The data files should be in one of the currently supported format: [ARFF], [CSV] (ideally with header).
 - Each dataset must contain at least one file for training data and one file for test data.
 - If the dataset is represented as an archive (.zip, .tar, .tgz, .tbz) or a directory, then the data files must follow this naming convention to be detected correctly: